buildpacks/rfcs/text/0000-pack-buildpack-new-alternatives.md

 The creation of buildpacks in languages other than `bash` is undocumented in the [Buildpack Author Guide](https://buildpacks.io/docs/buildpack-author-guide).
 In particular, creating a buildpack in Go using `libcnb` is undocumented because there is no mechanism to generate a scaffolded project.
 This proposal adds a mechanism to `pack` that would allow the buildpacks project to provide `libcnb` buildpack project scaffolding.

-`pack buildpack create` supports end-users who wish to scaffold a new bash buildpack.
+`pack buildpack create` supports end-users who wish to scaffold a new buildpack.
 The operation of `pack buildpack create` requires Internet access to succeed.  `pack buildpack create --template URL` allows projects (such as Paketo, Heroku and others) to define skeleton projects for new buildpacks.

 Replacing `pack buildpack new` with `pack buildpack create` allows buildpack authors to more-easily create new buildpacks in their chosen language and framework.